Supporting cities and regions to raise EU regional funds for culture and creative industries

 The INTERREG IVC CREA.RE network has commissioned KEA to create a benchmarking raster (the raster), meaning a set of indicators to measure policies focusing on local economic development through CCIs.
 CREA.RE comprises 12 local and regional public authorities from 10 different EU countries.
 It aims to better involve the creative sectors in the development of European regions and urban centres.

 The raster is a practical and user-friendly tool that allows regional and local authorities to assess the economic impact of policies supporting the development of CCIs.
-Adapted to the specifics of CCIs and mainly focused on policy instruments which impact on economic and business development (as opposed to social and cultural impacts), it may be used both in small and
+Adapted to the specifics of CCIs and mainly focused on policy instruments which impact on economic and business development (as opposed to social and cultural impacts), it may be used both in small and large urban centres.

 The benchmarking raster echoes the European Union’s call for data supporting the design of evidence-based policies (“Green Paper – Unlocking the potential of cultural and creative industries”, Smart Specialisation Platform Guide 2012, umbrella programme proposal “Creative Europe” for CCIs).
 Evidence is needed to justify and prioritise public spending, especially in a time of crisis.